SayanDasDev/automatic_attendance_system_with_face_recognition/readme.md

    - Extract face embeddings from the dataset (if not already done)
    - Start the webcam feed with face recognition

+3. View attendance records in the table on the right side of the screen

-3. To take attendance:
+4. To take attendance:

    - Enter a class name in the sidebar
    - Click "Start Attendance Capture"
-   - The system will automatically mark students as present when their faces are detected
+   - The system will internally mark students as present when their faces are detected
-   - Click "Stop Attendance Capture" when done
+   - Click "Stop Attendance Capture" when done and the attendance will be reflected in the table.

-4. View attendance records in the table on the right side of the screen
+5. You can add new student in the form below the attendance records.

 ## Project Structure